mimofixe/eternal-sonata-studio/README.md

 ## Known Limitations

 - Animation data (NMTN) is parsed and listed but not yet visualised
-- Textured mesh rendering is not yet implemented (NMTR parsing is in place, draw calls not wired up)
+- Skinned mesh vertex normals are not yet decoded correctly; geometric normals are used as a workaround in the viewer
 - Xbox 360 specific compression not implemented
 - Material export not available
-- Problem with mipmap textures - fix pending
+- Problem with mipmap textures -- fix pending

 ---